Craft + Design Curriculum

 Design + Process

-Design and process are integral to contemporary studio practices.
-Design integrates material and process to allow exploration of inherent physical properties that bring content and depth to the meaning of material.
+Thoughtful design and technical processes are integral to contemporary studio practices.
+Emphasis is placed on visual and conceptual aspects of materials, and material processes.
+Design integrates material and process to allow exploration of inherent physical properties that bring content and depth to the function and meaning of material.
 Students continue the process of research and ideation using common themes, and explore through material experimentation.
 Each artist’s personal vision begins to emerge.
-A range of fundamental techniques are explored, stressing the practice of the maker.
-Ideation, modeling, and documentation are an important part of the creative process.
-Offered spring.
+A range of fundamental techniques are explored and practiced, stressing the practice of the maker.
+Ideation, modeling, and documentation are practiced as an important part of the creative process.
+3 credits.

 3D Digital Making

 Two-dimensional digital technologies, imaging, new materials and processes afford unique applications within Craft + Design.
 Projects integrate the use of digital technology for the development of image, pattern, and texture.
 Students learn and apply new skills with imaging tools and explore how they translate into various materials and surfaces.
-Fulfills Engaged Practice requirement by requiring students to work with think[box], and an external CIA partner.
-Offered spring.
+Fulfills Engaged Practice requirement by requiring students to work with external makers space, and an external partner.
+3 credits.

 Research and synthesis are critical to the development of a thesis.
 This course is a hybrid seminar/studio for seniors with a focus on self-reflection, research, writing and making.
-Each student develops their own criteria for a thesis and portfolio of work through research, exploration, and experimentation in various materials and media.
+Each Student develops their own thesis project proposal and through research, exploration, and experimentation in various materials and media, a portfolio of work that supports their thesis in response to departmental criteria.
 The seminar includes discussions, presentations, readings, and writing assignments, which vary to recognize the direction of the group and formal issues and conceptual challenges.
 A successful mid-year presentation prepares students for the BFA presentation in the spring.
 Required of all graduating Craft + Design majors.
-Offered fall.
+3 credits.